Creating Lab Groups

 - In the DataLabs column, click the DataLab name.

-For a DataLab to be displayed in the DataLabs list, it must be assigned to the scope as described in section Assigning DataLabs.
+For a DataLab to be displayed in the DataLabs list, it must be assigned to the scope as described in section Assigning and Configuring DataLabs.

 - On the DataLab Details page, in the DataLab column, select the DataLab and click Edit.

-- On the Edit DataLab page, in the Lab Groups column, click Add to include VM groups in the DataLab.
+- On the Edit DataLab page, in the Lab Groups column, click Add to include inventory groups in the DataLab.

 - Complete the Add Lab Group wizard: